apache/pekko/CONTRIBUTING.md

 (uncommitted changes) in your local working directory and figures out which projects are impacted by those changes, then running tests only on those projects.

-For example, changing something in `akka-actor` would cause tests to be run in all projects which depend on it (e.g. `akka-actor-tests`, `akka-stream`, `akka-docs` etc.).
+For example, changing something in `pekko-actor` would cause tests to be run in all projects which depend on it (e.g. `pekko-actor-tests`, `akka-stream`, `akka-docs` etc.).

 To use the task, simply type `validatePullRequest`, and the output should include entries like shown below: